 The top level LOAD screen displays the load (or discharge) current.
 This is the total current used by all loads.
-A long push will display the internal load current (LINT).
-Further short pushes will display any external load currents.
+A long push will display the internal load current (LINT) and any external load currents.

 How full is the battery?